Special Investigation Team: Capabilities

 Detectives mandated for special investigation are trained to perform tactical operations, criminal investigation, and manhunts.
 They are also capable of telephone tapping, stakeouts, surveillance, and crisis negotiation.
 They are not responsible for counterterrorism, which is the responsibility of security divisions, such as Special Assault Teams (SAT) or Anti-Firearms Squads.
 However, in some rural prefectures such as Aomori, these detectives can form a counter-terrorism task force together with uniformed officers and riot specialists.

 In addition to standard service handguns (.38 Special caliber revolvers such as New Nambu M60, or .32 ACP caliber semi-automatic pistols such as SIG Sauer P230), some units are equipped with large 9×19mm Parabellum caliber semi-automatic pistols (Beretta 92 Vertec, for example) and pistol-caliber carbines (Heckler & Koch MP5SFK, semi-automatic variant of MP5K with foldable stock).
 They also use non-lethal weapons such as the FN 303 or BGL-65.
+For gear, they reportedly use various PASGT, ACH and FAST helmets.

 SIT units are required to apprehend suspects alive.
 For this reason, they do not maintain their own sniper teams; if necessary, the security divisions would dispatch sniper teams to the site.

 SIT or similar units

 As mentioned above, SIT or similar units have various names and may not have a specific name if they are small in number.

 The units whose names are known from media reports are as follows: